LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/validation-annotations.rst

 Applying Validation Annotations - Text
 --------------------------------------

-To configure validation on the model-side, we begin by adding validation annotations to each field for which we want to apply constraints.
+To configure validation on the model-side, we begin by adding validation annotations to each field to which we want to apply constraints.

 For our ``Event`` class, we add ``@Size`` and ``@NotBlank`` to the ``name`` field, and just ``@Size`` to the ``description`` field.